NewCoderBoi/llSPS-INT-439-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 # Project Overview

 A chatbot, customer helpdesk, is designed for Ecobee3.
 Ecobee3 is a smart thermostat falling under the category of smart home devices.
 The chatbot helps the user to gather information by raising query.
-This chatbot accesses an unstructured document (user manual) of Ecobee3, by smart understanding of the document and it replies to any query related to Ecobee3.
+This chatbot accesses an unstructured document (user manual) of Ecobee3, by smart understanding of the document it replies to any query related to Ecobee3.

-Here we try to configure Watson Discovery to provide answers related to queries based on User manual.
+Here, we try to configure Watson Discovery to provide answers related to queries based on User manual.
 Also, Watson Assistant is used to provide a proper dialogue flow for commmunication between a customer and a chatbot.
 When query will invlove product information then Watson Assistant will connect to Discovery Service using webhooks.